Coronavirus Updates and Guidance

 Bowie Pantry & Emergency Aid Fund: OPEN with changes in operations.
 Visit the Pantry’s website for more information.

-Senior Meals: Homebound meals will continue to be delivered to those registered for the program.
+Senior Meals: Homebound meals continue to be delivered to those registered for the county's program.
 For information, contact the Prince George’s County Department of Aging Senior Nutrition Program at 301-265-8475.

 Prince George’s County Health Department COVID-19 Hotline: 301-883-6627

 - Take everyday preventive actions to help stop the spread of germs;

 - Wash your hands frequently with an alcohol-based hand sanitizer or soap and water

 - Cover your mouth and nose while coughing or sneezing